robstoll/atrium/README.md

 </details>

-Atrium provides shortcuts for commonly used methods - so far only: `List.get` and `Map.getExisting` where both include some additional checking (index bound and existence of the key within the map) Please [open a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in case you miss a shortcut.
+Atrium provides shortcuts for commonly used methods, e.g. `List.get`, `Map.getExisting`, `Optional.isPresent` or `Result.isSuccess`
+where all fo them include some additional checking (index bound, existence of the key within the map etc.)
+Please [open a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in case you miss a shortcut.